-The AW159 delivers unparalleled tactical capability in a compact and robust aircraft.
-As an evolution of the highly successful Lynx helicopter, the AW159 features new technologies and capabilities while building on operational experience gained across both battlefield and maritime domains.
-The combination of class-leading characteristics with state-of-the-art systems delivers an adaptable and agile platform able to find, fix and, if necessary, strike at the enemy even in harsh and hostile environments.
+The Multi-Role AW159 delivers unparalleled tactical capability through advanced avionics and mission systems in a compact and robust aircraft.
+As an evolution of the highly successful Lynx helicopter, the AW159 provides new technologies and capabilities whilst building on military operational experience gained across both Maritime and Land domains.

 Missions & Features

 The AW159 designed from concept as a Multi-Role ‘organic air’ helicopter with excellent Ship/Air Interface characteristics and compact dimensions for single spot deck operations.

 The helicopter has capability to conduct Intelligence, Surveillance, Target Acquisition and Reconnaissance (ISTAR), Maritime Interdiction, Anti-Surface Warfare (ASuW), Anti-Submarine Warfare (ASW), Logistics Support and Search and Rescue (SAR) operations.